rschm007/Portfolio_Page/README.md

 • Enhanced mobile responsiveness & media queries
 • Links to more technical projects as well as graphic design projects
 • Tidy up animation functions
+• About Me needs copy editing, as it ends rather weakly right now

 Authors